syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action, when popup resizing is stopped.
+Fires the action, when the popup resizing is stopped.

 <table class="params">
 <thead>